-Half-duplex is not supported on the 1000BASE-T/TX interface for nbn® Ethernet (Fibre), nbn® Ethernet (FTTC), nbn® Ethernet (HFC) or nbn® Ethernet (Wireless), or any interface for nbn® Ethernet (Satellite).
-Not supported for nbn® Ethernet (Satellite).
+Half-duplex is not supported on the 1000BASE-T, 2.5GBASE-T, and 10GBASE-T interface for nbn® Ethernet (Fibre), nbn® Ethernet (FTTC), nbn® Ethernet (HFC) or nbn® Ethernet (Wireless), or any interface for nbn® Ethernet (Satellite) and 100BASE-TX interface on 1-port F-NTD (version 3) and 4-port F-NTD (version 4).

+10GBASE-T are only available on the 10GE UNI-D port.
+Detailed specifications are set out in the Network Interface Specification – Premises Network Devices.

 Upon order of the UNI-V by RSP, the UNI-V is automatically provisioned by nbn with TC-1 capacity.
 A TC-4 bandwidth profile of 0 Mbps can only be ordered when a UNI-V is provisioned with associated TC-1 capacity.

 Certain AVC bandwidth profiles have dependencies on the UNI-D operating mode.